 Each time a client adopts a behavior that fits a pattern, it will enter into the segmentation, in order to generate a better customer experience.

-In the ecommerce or television on demand industry, machine learning constantly generates recommendations based on customer behavior and interactions.
+In the ecommerce or television-on-demand industry, machine learning constantly generates recommendations based on customer behavior and interactions.
+This is why retail businesses hire web developers.

 The same logic can be applied in the financial industry, since digital channels such as mobile banking applications or online banking are spaces for customer interaction, where financial product or service recommendations can be created based on customer behavior and your needs.